EcommerceBBVA/BBVA-PHP/README.md

                                    'PARAMETER_STRING'  => 'VALUE'));
 ````

-> NOTE: Please refer to Bancomer API docuemntation to determine wich parameters
+> NOTE: Please refer to Bbva API docuemntation to determine wich parameters
 > are accepted, wich required and which of those are optional, in every case.

 #### Error handling ####

-The Bancomer API generates several types of errors depending on the situation,
+The Bbva API generates several types of errors depending on the situation,
 to handle this, the PHP client has implemented five type of exceptions:

-  - **BancomerApiTransactionError**.
+  - **BbvaApiTransactionError**.
 This category includes those errors ocurred when
     the transaction does not complete successfully: declined card, insufficient
     funds, inactive destination account, etc.
-  - **BancomerApiRequestError**.
+  - **BbvaApiRequestError**.
 It refers to errors generated when a request to the
     API fail.
 Examples: invalid format in data request, incorrect parameters in
-    the request, Bancomer internal servers errors, etc.
+    the request, Bbva internal servers errors, etc.
-  - **BancomerApiConnectionError**.
+  - **BbvaApiConnectionError**.
 These exceptions are generated when the library
     try to connect to the API but fails in the attempt.
 For example: timeouts,
     domain name servers, etc.
-  - **BancomerApiAuthError**.
+  - **BbvaApiAuthError**.
 Errors which are generated when the authentication
     data are specified in an invalid format or, if are not fully validated on
-    the Bancomer server (Merchant ID or Private Key).
+    the Bbva server (Merchant ID or Private Key).
-  - **BancomerApiError**.
+  - **BbvaApiError**.
 This category includes all generic errors when processing
     with the client library.

 All these error exceptions make available all the information returned by the
-Bancomer API, with the following methods:
+Bbva API, with the following methods:

-  - **getDescription()**: Error description generated by Bancomer server.
+  - **getDescription()**: Error description generated by Bbva server.
-  - **getErrorCode()**: Error code generated by Bancomer server.
+  - **getErrorCode()**: Error code generated by Bbva server.
 When the error
     is generated before the request, this value is equal to zero.
-  - **getCategory()**: Error category generated and determined by Bancomer server.
+  - **getCategory()**: Error category generated and determined by Bbva server.
     When the error is generated before or during the request, this value is an
     empty string.
-  - **getHttpCode()**: HTTP error code generated when request the Bancomer
+  - **getHttpCode()**: HTTP error code generated when request the Bbva
     server.
 When the error is generated before or during the request, this
     value is equal to zero.
-  - **getRequestId()**: ID generated by the Bancomer server when process a
+  - **getRequestId()**: ID generated by the Bbva server when process a
     request.
 When the error is generated before the request, this value is
     an empty string.